Local Access Forum

-The initial term of appointment of members will be between 1 to 3 years, depending on your time and other commitments; however there is the opportunity for the appointment to be renewed.
+The initial term of appointment of members will be between 1 and 3 years, depending on your time and other commitments; however, there is the opportunity for the appointment to be renewed.
 Please click here to view the LAF job description, person specification and application form.

 Members will be entitled to claim any reasonable expenses incurred through attendance at meetings and other activities related to the work of the forum.
 This includes travel and subsistence costs and any child care costs if necessary.

 - Wednesday 7th October 2020

 All meetings start at 6:30 pm and finish at 8:30 pm